sierrabrown/Computational-Models-Of-Decision-Making/README.md

 	These concepts are further supported by Yin and Knowlton (2006).
 They showed that while win-stay training supported by the dorsal striatum is not affected by devaluation, win-shift performance that relies on the hippocampus is affected by devaluation.
 Thus, we can conclude that rewards resulting in dopamine bursts and dips are crucial in the beginning stages of learning but not for experienced foragers.

-2. Feedback and Feedforward Control:
+2. Feedback and Feedforward Control

 	Feedback control is a method used to compare a performed action with the original action goal, and compute the difference between the two in order to achieve more optimal results with the next adjustment.
 The negative feedback controller (servo) performs this process with the goal of calculating the difference (comparator).
 However, negative feedback control on its own is unable to create a high performance system due to long lags.
 Unlike in robotics, the nerves in our bodies transmit the signals relatively slowly, which would result in an excess of error signals reaching to movement point when the comparator is actually at zero.
 Since we do have nerves, not wires or optical cables, feedback control and feedforward control are used in conjunction.

 	Central pattern generators automate a large portion of repetitive movements.
 Though they do not require sensory information, they perform much better with sensory feedback.
 These CPGS therefore operate on a combination of feedback control and learned feedforward control.
 Skill learning continues to be necessary since feedback control has a low upper bound on performance and can only perform corrections after an error has already been made.
 The cerebellum will perform functions of learned feedforward control and compensate for this.